 Containers used for storing and transporting meat and meat products (E2 crates, mobile container trucks, etc.) must be thoroughly and properly cleaned.
-Above all, it must be ensured that they are properly dried and that no moisture remains.
+Above all, it must be ensured that they are properly dried.

 6.1.2 Packaging material storage

 Packaging material must be stored separately from other goods.
 The room must be clean and organised.
 Only packaging material from which the outer packaging has already been removed may be used in the production rooms.
 Packaging materials and resources must be stored and transported in a way that minimises the risk of contamination.